It’s Christmas time. The season when we are focused on giving gifts to all of those who are important in our lives.

 But do we ever stop to examine our feelings about gift giving or even about how we feel about receiving presents?
 What emotions or memories are stirred from the past by the Christmas season?
 How do we feel about the people we are buying gifts for?
 What motivates us to give people those gifts?
 How much do we want to, or are able to spend for a gift?

 We’ve all bought presents for people we did not consider an important part of our lives out of guilt, anxiety, or fear of being caught in an unreciprocated position.
 Are we giving because we have a true spirit of giving?

 There are times we may feel frustration over what to get someone.
-Has anyone ever bought something for someone you were excited about giving them but when they opened the present you could tell it wasn’t quite what that person liked?
+Has anyone ever bought a gift for someone that we were so excited to see how they liked it but when they opened the present we could tell it wasn’t quite what that person liked?
 Our anxiety may again arise when we go shopping for them next year.

 Buying for our adult children may cause some mixed feelings.
 Our adult offspring have many possessions and we may have no idea what they have or don’t have.
 We may get caught up in worry as we try to buy something for them, even if they can exchange it later for something else.